aileftech/snap-admin-test/README.md

 At the moment, these are the available projects:

-* snap-admin-test-main: The main SnapAdmin project which shows how to use most of the features and also contains most of the tests.
+* main: The main SnapAdmin project which shows how to use most of the features and also contains most of the tests.
 Also used to power the live demo.

-* snap-admin-test-auth: A sample SnapAdmin projects which includes the implementation of a Spring Security configuration to protect SnapAdmin with authentication/authorization.
+* auth: A sample SnapAdmin projects which includes the implementation of a Spring Security configuration to protect SnapAdmin with authentication/authorization.